 Impressively grand from the moment you enter, Berners Tavern is like something out of an Edwardian film: a baroque ballroom with deep moulded ceilings, thick gold framed art covering every inch of its truffle-hued walls, and a gilded chandelier centrepiece the size of an upturned tree.

 To your right as you enter, there’s the bar area, with tables and chairs dotted around the nucleus of a huge, imposing, backlit bar stacked with all manner of unique and classic spirits, which the ‘tenders will happily whip into a pre-dinner whistle-wetter, like the Precious Jewels (with rye whisky, sencha green tea, Champagne cordial and elderflower).
 It is, quite simply, glorious-looking.

 The theme is anything a) Modern European, and b) delicious – and, being an all day affair, you can stop by for breakfast, Sunday roasts, speedy lunches, afternoon tea or a leisurely dinner.
-Variously, they offer dishes like Colchester crab and poached eggs on Borough Market sourdough; venison with horseradish mash and bone marrow crumble; Dingley Dell pork chops with harissa fondue and roasted calçot onions; and of course expertly-crafted versions of classic dishes like mac and cheese.
+Variously, they offer dishes like roasted sweet potato, halloumi, and poached eggs on Borough Market sourdough; chargrilled octopus, smoked cod’s roe, treviso and chicory salad with Grenobloise sauce; BBQ Dingley Dell pork chops with roasted hispi cabbage and chimichurri dressing; and of course expertly-crafted versions of classic dishes like mac and cheese.
 And to accompany all this?
 An extensive list of over 70 wines, and a visit from the tableside Champagne trolley.